thapakazi/autorandr/README.md

 Restart X (or reboot) for this change to take effect.
 However after this change `Xorg` error reports started popping out upon startup, so I must have overriden some default settings of Xorg; well... what the hell, I'll fix that another time.

-I've also experienced that `xrandr` is sometimes slow to detect the new monitor resolutions (althouth the command shows them all correctly).
-In this case a delay in the BASH script above of a couple of seconds before runnning `xrandr` helped me out.
+I've also experienced that `xrandr` is sometimes slow to detect the new monitor resolutions (although the command shows them all correctly).
+As a workaround you can have `xrandr` poll the device configuration and exit when the switch is done.

+I've put a sample script `autorandr.sh` as a customizable template.
+Device ids are mines, YMMV.

 ### Conclusions